scottfeldmanpeabody/MTB-YouTube/README.md

 Due to quota limitations from Youtube, a modest 23 channels were pulled with iformation from a total of 7850 videos.

+Though the dataset was almost entirely complete, some cleanup had to be done.
+Data types had to be defined, ISO8601 datetimes needed to be converted to something useable, and a couple missing values had to be dealt with (in this case they were excluded).
+In addition to the raw numbers provided by YouTube, some additional variables were calculated such as the views per video and the number of days since video upload.

 ## Exploratory Data Analysis

 ### Channel Data